Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 Short-term complication - a very high glucose level

-This is not common with type 2 diabetes.
+This is rare with type 2 diabetes.
 It is more common in untreated type 1 diabetes when a very high level of blood sugar (glucose) can develop quickly.
 However, a very high glucose level develops in some people with untreated type 2 diabetes.
 A very high blood level of glucose can cause lack of fluid in the body (dehydration), drowsiness and serious illness which can be life-threatening.

 If your blood glucose level is higher than normal over a long period of time, it can gradually damage your blood vessels.
 This can occur even if the glucose level is not very high above the normal level.
 This may lead to some of the following complications (often years after you first develop diabetes):